microsoft/Application-Insights-Workbooks/README.md

                         |- settings.json
 ```

-Each template folder contains a list of language folder and optional icon file.
-The name of language abbreviation and the format of it is **language culture format**
+Each template folder contains a list of language folders and an optional icon file.
+Languages are given as language culture format abbreviations, like "en" instead of "en-us".

-The optional icon file could be any format of image like svg, png, and etc. We only support only one icon file per a template as of now.
+The optional icon file can be a PNG, SVG, or other common image format.
+Only one icon file per template is currently supported.

 Each language folder contains the following files:
-* .workbook or .cohort: Any file name with .workbook or .cohort extension.
-You can create a template file from Azure portal.
-To learn how to create one, please refer to How to create .template file.
-(As of now, we only support .workbook and .cohort)
+* **A .workbook or .cohort file.** You can create a template file from the Workbooks or Cohort tools in Application Insights in the Azure portal.
+See the "How to create a .workbook or .cohort file" section for more details.
-* settings.json: A metadata that describes a template.
+* **A settings.json file.** This file describes a template with metadata.
 You can specify a localized version of metadata per a language folder.
     ```
         {
             "name":"Improving User Retention",